trebor/soul-bound/rfc.md

 * **Protocol designers** defining or extending message flows, data formats, and security properties
 * **Client developers** building mobile, desktop, or embedded apps that perform verifications or consume identity data
-* **Validator implementers** running nodes that verify attestations, enforce time‑bounds, and manage stakes
+* **Validator implementers** running nodes that verify attestations, enforce time-bounds, and manage stakes
-* **Smart‑contract engineers** integrating on‑chain logic for minting, slashing, and reward distribution
+* **Smart-contract engineers** integrating on-chain logic for minting, slashing, and reward distribution
-* **Security auditors & researchers** assessing Sybil‑resistance, privacy guarantees, and economic soundness
+* **Security auditors & researchers** assessing Sybil-resistance, privacy guarantees, and economic soundness
-* **Community architects** (DAOs, voting platforms, social networks) building trust‑scoring or governance models atop the identity graph
+* **Community architects** (DAOs, voting platforms, social networks) building trust-scoring or governance models atop the identity graph

-By adhering to this spec, all participants—regardless of implementation language or platform—will interoperate seamlessly, maintain strong Sybil defenses, and preserve user privacy, while leaving high‑level trust decisions flexible for downstream applications.
+By adhering to this spec, all participants—regardless of implementation language or platform—will interoperate seamlessly, maintain strong Sybil defenses, and preserve user privacy, while leaving high-level trust decisions flexible for downstream applications.

 ## **1.2 Scope**

-This specification defines the **protocol‑level** rules, message flows, data formats, and economic mechanisms required to create, validate, and manage Soul Bound identities on a distributed ledger.
+This specification defines the **protocol-level** rules, message flows, data formats, and economic mechanisms required to create, validate, and manage Soul Bound identities on a distributed ledger.
 It covers:

 * Core **message types** and their semantics (ChallengeRequest, SensorPackage, SponsorAttestation, MintRequest, ValidationResponse, RevocationRequest)
 * **Actor state machines** for Candidate, Sponsor, Validator, and Ledger roles
-* **Wire and on‑ledger schemas** (e.g. JSON‑Schema) for all protocol messages and records
+* **Wire and on-ledger schemas** (e.g. JSON-Schema) for all protocol messages and records
-* **Timing & anti‑replay controls**, including signed timestamps, nonces, and optional verifiable‑delay functions
+* **Timing & anti-replay controls**, including signed timestamps, nonces, and optional verifiable-delay functions
-* **Economic mechanisms**: identity‑mint stakes, sponsor stakes, validator bonds, slashing, fees, and reward distribution
+* **Economic mechanisms**: identity-mint stakes, sponsor stakes, validator bonds, slashing, fees, and reward distribution
-* **Privacy guarantees** via zero‑knowledge proofs and hashed sensor data
+* **Privacy guarantees** via zero-knowledge proofs and hashed sensor data
-* **Decoupled trust semantics** – how external applications or DAOs may interpret the public identity graph
+* **Decoupled trust semantics**—how external applications or DAOs may interpret the public identity graph

 Out of scope for this document:

 * **User interface** or UX design for client applications
-* **Hardware security module** (HSM) or secure‑element implementation details
+* **Hardware security module** (HSM) or secure-element implementation details
-* **Off‑chain trust & reputation algorithms** beyond the public graph interface
+* **Off-chain trust & reputation algorithms** beyond the public graph interface
-* **Formal machine‑checked models** (e.g. TLA⁺, Alloy) – see Section 12 for reference, if desired
+* **Formal machine-checked models** (e.g. TLA⁺, Alloy) – see Section 12 for reference, if desired
-* **Specific blockchain deployment** details (network parameters, gas costs, layer‑2 integrations)
+* **Specific blockchain deployment** details (network parameters, gas costs, layer-2 integrations)

 ## **1.3 Design Goals**

 The Soul Bound Protocol is architected to achieve the following core objectives:

 * **Sybil resistance**
-  Ensure each identity corresponds to a unique, real-world individual by requiring in‑person, multi‑sensor verification and economically-backed sponsorships.
+  Ensure each identity corresponds to a unique, real-world individual by requiring in-person, multi-sensor verification and economically-backed sponsorships.
-* **Privacy (zero‑knowledge)**
+* **Privacy (zero-knowledge)**
-  Protect sensitive biometric and sensor data using hashed inputs and zero‑knowledge proofs so that verifiers can confirm authenticity without learning raw personal data.
+  Protect sensitive biometric and sensor data using hashed inputs and zero-knowledge proofs so that verifiers can confirm authenticity without learning raw personal data.
 * **Interoperability (protocol ≠ software)**
   Define a clear, implementation-agnostic protocol specification that allows diverse client, validator, and ledger software to interoperate seamlessly.
 * **Extensibility (decoupled trust semantics)**